 Early Notables of the Keils family (pre 1700)

-Another 43 words (3 lines of text) are included under the topic Early Keils Notables in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) are included under the topic Early Keils Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Keils family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Keils were among those contributors: George Keel settled in Barbados in 1685; David and Peter Keel settled in Philadelphia in 1724; Edward Keele settled in New England in 1635; John Keele settled in Barbados in 1685.